Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Experiment

 \section{Experiment}

-We applied 1 \si{GeV} electron test beam to study the characteristics of ECAL at Deutsches Elektronen-Synchrotron (DESY), Germany.
-The detector response signal was recorded and digitized by 5-\si{GSPS} 4-channel DRS4 data acquisition board.
+In this section, a 1 \si{GeV} electron test beam at DESY has been used to study the characteristics of an ECAL module.
+The detector response signal was recorded and digitized by a 5-\si{GSPS} 4-channel DRS4 data acquisition board \cite{DRS4EVAL}.
 Three channels were used to generate triggers and provide timing labels, and the other one was connected to the detector.
+This setting is the same as what was established in a former test beam study \cite{LI2020162833}.
 The test system is shown in Fig. \ref{fig:detector_photo}.

 To train the neural networks, we construct a dataset of valid detector signals along with their timing labels and energy labels.
 The original waveform is sub-sampled with a ratio of 10:1 (500 \si{MSPS}).
 Here, the energy label is determined by measuring the pulse integral value before sub-sampling as in the simulation.
-This generates an energy precision (in Table \ref{tab:exp_num}) independent of the intrinsic energy resolution of the detector.
+This generates an energy precision (see Table \ref{tab:exp_num}) independent of the intrinsic energy resolution of the detector.
 Then the dataset is divided into the training set, comprising 8000 examples, and the test set, comprising 2000 examples.
 We train for 600 epochs with a batch size of 128, and another 300 epochs of quantization-aware training if quantization is used (in the last two rows of Table \ref{tab:exp_num}).
-Other configurations are the same as Section \ref{sec:sim_study}.
-We apply bias-cancelling and sigma-scaling \cite{DBLP:conf/midl/LavesIFKO20} on the network outputs to improve the consistency of the test results.
+Other configurations are as discussed in Section \ref{sec:sim_study}.
+In training, we find that the gradient descent optimization tends to overestimate the uncertainty because the inconsistency in training data prevents the model to stably find the optimum.
+This issue originates from the complex experimental environment and the limited model capacity.
+Hence, we apply bias-cancelling and sigma-scaling \cite{DBLP:conf/midl/LavesIFKO20} on the network outputs to improve the accuracy of the uncertainty estimation.
+For fair comparison, the same process is also applied to traditional methods.